Big Bayou Canot rail accident: Events

 Despite the displacement of the bridge, the continuously welded rails did not break.
 As a result, the track circuit controlling the bridge approach block signals remained closed (intact) and the nearest signal continued to display a clear (green) aspect.
-Had one of the rails been severed by the bridge's displacement, the track circuit would have opened, causing the approach signal to display a stop (red) aspect and the preceding signal an yellow (approach) approach indication.
-This might have given the Amtrak engineer sufficient time to stop his train or at least reduce its speed in an effort to minimize the accident's severity.
+Had one of the rails been severed by the bridge's displacement, the track circuit would have opened, causing the approach signal to display a stop (red) aspect and the preceding signal a yellow (caution) approach indication.
+This might have given the Amtrak engineers sufficient time to stop the train or at least reduce its speed in an effort to mitigate the accident's severity.